Extreme winter creates financial struggle for Clinton homeless shelter

 "Lately we've been serving anywhere from 130..140...150 people a week," Mary Ann Gimenez said.

-Due to the record breaking extreme cold this winter, the shelter is facing a challenge of finding extra funding to pay their bills.
+Due to the record-breaking extreme cold this winter, the shelter is facing a challenge of finding extra funding to pay their bills.

 "It brought an economic hardship to our work.
 A 35 percent increase for all of our...we got five different facilities where we're doing something for the homeless," Ray Gimenez said.